 Spending on cloud services is predicted to grow globally, from $313 billion in 2020 to $482 billion in 2022.

 The latest information technology trends we have discussed in the article show that the coming year will bring new breakthroughs and big changes in IT.

-SaM Solutions is an IT outsourcing and consulting company with twenty-five years of experience.
-We turn our gaze towards the technological future and are ready to assist you in implementing your digital marketing or development strategies.
+SaM Solutions is an IT outsourcing and consulting company with thirty years of experience and hundreds of successfully implemented projects.
+We turn our gaze towards the technological future and are ready to assist you in implementing your digital transformation strategies and ideas.